Ugly Duckling (hip-hop group): Appearances in media

-Their song "Smack" is featured on Tony Hawk's Project 8 video game and also on skater Paul Rodriguez Jr.'s Footage soundtrack.
+Their song "Smack" is featured in Tony Hawk's Project 8 and also on skater Paul Rodriguez Jr.'s Footage soundtrack.
 "Get on This" is featured in the movie Boiler Room, "Turn It Up" is featured in the movie Eurotrip, and "Something's Going Down Tonight" was featured in the kayaking film Means Of Production as well as the movie Drillbit Taylor.

 Ugly Duckling provides the intro music for Australian radio duo Hamish and Andy.
 In February 2015, "Smack" was used as the trailer music for Ant & Dec's Saturday Night Takeaway on British TV channel ITV.

 The group's music featured extensively in the BBC sitcom Ideal.
 Their song "Just A Little Samba" is featured in an advertisement for Visa shown in several European countries (UK, Germany, Sweden, etc.) during the 2014 World Cup football world championship.

 The song "Einstein Do It" is used in the preview trailer for the 2021 game Riders Republic.

 The songs “Audacity, Pts 1 & 2”, “Bang for the Buck”, “Left Behind”, “Lower the Boom”, and “Oh Yeah” were also featured on the in-game soundtrack for the game Riders Republic.